damienmaguire/Tesla-Model-3-Drive-Unit/README.md

 15/08/24 : Added a very early schematic of the gate driver section for use in the PCB replacement project.

 24/10/24 : Updated schematic of the gate driver power supply section for use in the PCB replacement project.

+17/01/25 : Updated schematic and PCB layout to latest "complete" V1 version.